Wednesday, December 29, 2010

 Spray basting can also be done on your clean driveway.
 Lay down the backing fabric (wrong side up) and tape it down so that it's completely flat with no lumps.
 Then spray it and use a buddy to help lay your batting on top.
 Start at the center and, a little at a time, press it down (see the video).
 Then do the same with your quilt top.

-.
+My favorite adhesive is 505 Spray and Fix.
 It sticks like no other spray baste.
 If your spray isn't sticking, use that spray for another project and do as I say :) and buy the 505.

 Pros: fairly easy once you have a wall, very quick, excellent basting if done right with a good spray adhesive Con: ***wear a mask & don't breathe in the spray***, the wall method doesn't work well with high loft (thick fluffy) batting; this method requires a dense, low loft batting--thin cotton batting works great (thick does too but it's soooooooo heavy to sleep under).